 Entertainment 'Transformers' counterprogramming: What else to watch in NYC Jack Nance in "Eraserhead" (1977) directed by David Lynch.
 Photo Credit: American Film Institute (AFI) / libra films By ROBERT LEVIN firstname.lastname@example.org @rlevin85 June 23, 2014 5:20 PM Print Share fbShare Tweet Email Unless you really love the thought of spending nearly three hours with Mark Wahlberg and enormous robots, you might very well be in search of an alternative to "Transformers: Age of Extinction" this week.
 There are lots of strong options.
 In addition to all the smaller movies in theaters and continuing series such as BAMcinemaFest, several classics will be screening this weekend.
 Here's a breakdown by venue.
 Showtimes and more info at each website: IFC Center: "The Terminator" is smaller and grittier than its heralded sequel, but it's definitely worth the price of admission.
 The surrealist masterpiece "Eraserhead," David Lynch's feature filmmaking debut, remains one of his most deeply unsettling movies.
 Nitehawk Cinema: The Williamsburg hot spot is showing "The Holy Mountain," from the greatest midnight filmmaker, Alejandro Jodorowsky, John Carpenter's superb "The Thing," Alfred Hitchcock's "North by Northwest" and more.
 Landmark Sunshine Cinema: There's no better way to pay tribute to the late Harold Ramis than by once again experiencing the Griswold's original "Vacation," which he directed.
 By ROBERT LEVIN email@example.com @rlevin85 Robert, amNewYork's Editor-in-Chief, has been with the team in one capacity or another for more than a decade.
 He also reviews movies and writes entertainment features.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.